Laurie Rushing

 serves on the House committees of (1) Judiciary Committee, (2), Aging, Children and Youth, Legislative and Military Affairs, (3) Select committee for Rules, and (4) the Legislative Joint Auditing.

 Rushing is heavily involved in various activities of the National Association of Realtors.
 She is a member of the Baptist Church.
 She graduated from Fountain Lake High School in Hot Springs.
-She has a son, Kevin Rushing of Little Rock.
+Rushing graduated John Brown University with a Bachelor of Science in Organizational Leadership.
+She has a son, Kevin Rushing of Centerton, Arkansas.
+She is also the mother of the late Tara Rushing Watts, and has 3 grandchildren.
 She formerly lived in Fayetteville, Arkansas.

 In 2002, Rushing and her mother, Lorna Jean Nobles, opened Trademark Real Estate in Hot Springs.

+Laurie married Kenneth Henderson in March 2023.
+They own and operate Trademark HSV Real Estate.